sdsc-hpc-training-org/hpctr-examples/README.md

-# hpctr-examples
+# SDSC HPC Training Repo:  hpctr-examples

-repository for HPC Training example code used by training presentations, tutorials, webinars and documentation
+Repository for example test codes used in training

+## Last tested:  Jan 28, 2022, on Expanse